thisisnic/docreview/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.

+## Unexported function with an example
-* The unexported function with an example (`./inst/testpkg/R/add.Rd `) is for use by docreview for running unit tests and code examples against.
+* The function which might show up as an unexported function with an example (`./inst/testpkg/R/add.Rd `) is intentional - it's inside a "dummy package" for use by docreview to run unit tests and code examples against, as one of the things that docreview does is check whether package functions have examples or not